 - Where English is not your first language, evidence is required of your English language qualification at IELTS 6.5/7.0, with a minimum of 6.0 in each sub-score or an equivalent, acceptable qualification (IELTS 7.0 is required in medicine, dentistry and nursing).
 The IELTS certificate must be dated to within 2 years of your intended programme start date.

 - Two academic references (You must send you reference forms to your academic referees.
 These may be submitted separately.
-The completed references should be forwarded to the address on the reference form.)
+The completed references should be emailed to firstname.lastname@example.org.

 Please note, we reserve the right to request sight of original certificates or further information.